 TGax Editor: Update D4.2 P115L36 as shown below.

-The UL Target RSSI subfield of the User Info field indicates the expected receive signal power, averaged over the AP's antenna connectors, for the HE TB PPDU transmitted on the assigned RU.
+The UL Target RSSI subfield of the User Info field indicates the expected receive signal power, averaged over the AP's antenna connectors used to transmit the triggering PPDU, for the HE TB PPDU transmitted on the assigned RU.
 The resolution for the UL Target RSSI subfield in the User Info field is 1 dB.
 The UL Target RSSI subfield encoding is defined in Table 9-31i.

 TGax Editor: Update D4.2 P621L26 as shown below.